GoodClover/ohno-OSM/ohno.md

 ... someone explains the difference between path and footway.

 ...
-JOSM causes a Blue Screen.
+JOSM causes a Blue Screen of Death.

 ... someone updates `opening_hours` rather than `opening_hours:covid19`.